This Is the Difference Between Dementia and Alzheimer’s

 You can find out if you’re at an increased risk of Alzheimer’s now

 If you get evaluated for Alzheimer’s, your doctor can make a diagnosis based on symptoms, a clinical history, and medical tests (to rule out causes like thyroid issues or nutritional deficiencies).
 Brain imaging tests like a cat scan or MRI can look for beta amylase plaques gunking up brain regions.
 If you’re worried that you may be developing Alzheimer’s, Isaacson and colleagues have developed a free, short quiz that will suggest, based on name, face, and occupation recognition, whether you need further evaluation for a possible diagnosis of Alzheimer’s.
 The results correlate with the levels of beta-amyloid in the brain, he explains.
-Don’t miss these 15 things neurologists do to prevent Alzheimer’s.
+Luckily, there’s good news: Scientists may have found the cause of Alzheimer’s—and how to reverse it.

 You don’t have to be scared